Topeka Presbyterian Manor recently achieved the coveted Five-Star rating from the Centers for Medicare and Medicaid Services (CMS).

 The staffing rating has information about the number of hours of care provided on average to each resident each day by nursing staff.
 Differences in care needs are considered in rating the community.

-The quality measure rating has 11 different physical and clinical measures for health care residents.
-The community’s use of antipsychotic medications in both long-term and short-stay residents is now included.
+The quality measure rating has 17 different physical and clinical measures for health care residents.
 The quality measures offer information about how well communities are caring for residents’ physical and clinical needs.